particle-iot/docs/src/content/rules-engine.md

 ![Create Resource](/assets/images/rules-node-red-app.png)

-- Create an API Key if needed.
+- Create an API Key if you don't already have one.

 - Deploy your instance.
 You don't need to add services to it first; the Node-RED app itself contains everything you need to run it.